LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 y
-list the contents of the working directory in long forma t lists all files including hidden ones in long format
+list the contents of the working directory in long forma t lists all files including hidden ones in long forma t lists all files including hidden in the current directory numerically